Staff profile

 Experience in industry

 Previously, I worked as a music therapist at schools and hospitals in London and Australia.
-I also lectured at universities in China and Australia.
+I also lectured at universities in Austria, China and Australia.

 I provide consultancy work for health and social care and arts-based organisations.
 For example, I'm working with Singing for Our Minds funded by the Baring Foundation on the training programme for music leaders from ethnic minority communities.
 I'm a steering group member for Scotland's Singing for Health Network.
-Additionally, I contributed to Essential Read “The value of group singing” for Centre for Cultural Value project, which supports cultural activities promoting wellbeing for our communities.
+Additionally, I contributed to Essential Read “The value of group singing” for Centre for Cultural Value project, which supports cultural activities promoting well-being for our communities.

 I've also been supporting Sing to Beat Parkinson's charity through research-based training programmes for group singing facilitators.